 The first four are strictly economic indicators; they are released at specific intervals.
 The commodity indexes provide information on inflation quickly and continuously.
 Other economic data that measure inflation are unemployment, consumer prices, and capacity utilization.

 Producer Price Index (PPI)

 The producer price index is compiled from most sectors of the economy, such as manufacturing, mining, and agriculture.
 The sample used to calculate the index contains about 3400 commodities.
-The weights used for the calculation of the index for some of the most important groups are food – 24 percent; fuel – 7 percent; autos – 7 percent; and clothing – 6 percent.
 Unlike the CPI, the PPI does not include imported goods, services, or taxes.